Using CLI Proxy API to Optimize AI Costs and Integrations

 }

-Everything is already documented here; I mostly use Claude Code with Gemini models to save costs.
+Everything is already explained there; I personally only use Claude Code with Gemini models to save costs.